 “Look deep into nature, and then you will understand everything better”

-Independent, Nurture, Skills, Progress, Individual, Resilience, Encourage
+Independent, Nurture, Spiritual, Progress, Individual, Resilience, Encourage

 In St Anne’s we believe that high-quality geography education is linked to each child’s experiences, abilities, interests and helps pupils make sense of their surroundings and the world as a whole.
 Teaching Geography helps pupils to recognise, identify, respond, observe, express ideas, deepen understanding, explain links and make conclusions and judgments in relation to place and locational knowledge, human and physical Geography and Geographical skills and fieldwork.